ptibbetts/j24cc/README.md

 I would have created an index on the information retrieved from the `games` table however that includes a `text` field and so it wouldn't be able to fit all the required information.

 As the app is (at the moment) only concerned with the latest 500+ games each game is checked to see if it already exists in the database before adding, using a unique index on the `slug` of the game.
-If the number of games the app is converned withe were to grow then it would make more sense to remove this check from each game and consider pruning the database at a set time each day to remove duplicates.
+If the number of games the app is concerned with were to grow then it would make more sense to remove this check from each game and consider pruning the database at a set time each day to remove duplicates.

 ## Notes